serverless/serverless/lib/plugins/aws/deploy/compile/events/apiGateway/README.md

               application/json: { "httpMethod" : "$context.httpMethod" }
 ```

+**Note:** The templates are defined as plain text here.
+However you can also reference an external file with the help of
+the `${file(templatefile)}` syntax.

 ### Responses

-Serverless enables you a way to set custom headers and a response template for your `http` event.
+Serverless lets you setup custom headers and a response template for your `http` event.

 #### Using custom response headers